 Orbital cellulitis infections in children may get worse very quickly and can lead to blindness.
-Immediate medical attention is needed.
+Medical care is needed right away.

 Other tests may include:

-The patient usually needs to stay in the hospital.
-Treatment includes antibiotics given through a vein.
-Surgery may be needed to drain the abscess, or relieve pressure in the orbital space around and behind the eye.
+In ost cases, a hospital stay is needed.
+Treatment most often includes antibiotics given through a vein.
+Surgery may be needed to drain the abscess, or relieve pressure in the space around the eye.

 An orbital cellulitis infection can get worse very quickly.
-The patient must be carefully checked every few hours.
+A person with this condition must be checked every few hours.

-With prompt treatment, the person can make a complete recovery.
+With prompt treatment, the person can recover fully.

-Orbital cellulitis is an emergency that requires immediate treatment.
+Orbital cellulitis is a medical emergency that needs to be treated right away.
 Call your health care provider if there are signs of eyelid swelling, especially with a fever.

 Getting scheduled HiB vaccine shots will prevent the infection in most children.
 Young children who share a household with a person who has this infection may need to take antibiotics to avoid getting sick.

 Prompt treatment of a sinus or dental infection may prevent it from spreading to the eyes.

 Durand ML.
 Periocular infections.
 Bennett JE, Dolin R, Blaser MJ, eds.
 In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 118.